qcluster/QCluster/README.md

 ## About

-This repository consists of the following three parts:
+This repository consists of three parts.
-- `P4`: The implementation of QCluster for LAS (least attained service first) in P4 language.
-- `endhost`: The implementation of QCluster for LAS in linux kernel.
-- `ns2`: The simulation codes of QCluster for all the four tasks in ns-2.

 Please refer to the readme in each folder for more details about how to use the codes.

+### Implementation in P4 language

+We implement our QCluster for LAS (least attained service first) in P4 language, and build a testbed with a Tofino switch.
+The `p4` folder contains the p4 code and the control plane code for it.

+### Implementation on end-hosts

+We implement our QCluster for LAS as a linux kernel module.
+See files in `endhost` about how to compile the codes and how to use it.

+### Simulation on ns-2

+We also conduct large-scale simulations on ns-2 for all the aforementioned four tasks (SRPT, LAS, Fair Queuing, and Deadline-Aware Scheduling).
+The `ns2` folder contains our implementation of QCluster and the scripts we used in our experiments.
+We implement our QCluster for LAS as a linux kernel module.
+See files in `endhost` about how to compile the codes and how to use it.